Home / Journals / ICCES / Vol.21, No.1, 2019

 The International Conference on Computational & Experimental Engineering and Sciences, Vol.21, No.1, pp. 3-3, 2019, DOI:10.32604/icces.2019.05395

 Abstract Granular materials such as soil and sand are ubiquitous.
 Particle size and shape of granular materials has great influence on their mechanical behavior, such as compressibility, yield strength and permeability.
 In this research, uniaxial compression experiment is carried out on sands, to study deformation evolution and force transmission of granular materials, by using electronic speckle pattern interferometry (ESPI).
 The testing sample is the dense mixture of different size sand particles.
 Three dimensional (3-D) displacement information is obtained by the 3-CCD color camera and phase-shifting method.
-Three different color laser lights (in Red, Green and Blue) and only one PZT transducer… More >
+Three different color laser lights (in Red, Green and Blue) More >

 • Open AccessOpen Access